angusryer/fsvz/README.md

 ## Example Output

-Here is an example of what the fancy output might look like:
+Here is an example of what the default output might look like:

 ```
 fsviz-project